-For large centres, internal standardisation arrangements could enable different sub groups of teachers to mark, standardise and conduct any reviews in a matrix arrangement.
+For large centres, internal standardisation arrangements could enable different sub-groups of teachers to mark, standardise and conduct any reviews in a matrix arrangement.

-For small centres, where there are only a few staff, the centre may need to consider whether the candidate in question was 'in the sample' for internal standardisation and therefore already seen by all Departmental staff.
-The centre may wish to consider standardising another member of staff in another department, in a related subject, in order to undertake reviews of marking.
+For small centres, where there are only a few staff, the centre may need to consider whether the candidate in question was 'in the sample' for internal standardisation and therefore already seen by all departmental staff.
+The centre may wish to consider standardising another member of staff in another department, in a related subject, to undertake reviews of marking.
 Alternatively, the centre could outsource reviews of marking, for example to a teacher in another school.

-13. Will outsourcing the review of an internally assessed mark breach the confidentiality of assessment materials and candidate data?
+Will outsourcing the review of an internally assessed mark breach the confidentiality of assessment materials and candidate data?

 No. Confidential assessment materials should not be discussed with, or sent to, any person not directly connected to the conduct of the task(s) or their assessment.
 However, because the reviewer is linked to the assessment process, confidentiality is not breached.
-With regards to candidate data, any external parties must comply with the centre's data protection policy.
+Any external parties must comply with the centre's data protection policy regarding candidate data.

-14. How should the review be conducted?
+14 How should the review be conducted?